 I enjoyed following the progress of patients as they went through the cochlear implant process and was delighted when the opportunity arose for a permanent position.
 My department is involved in international research and there is always something new to learn!
 A typical day might involve going into theatre to check the function of the cochlear implant during a patient’s operation, assessing a patient’s suitability for cochlear implant or programming their device to ensure they have good access to speech.

-A recent highlight was being involved in switching on cochlear implants for a six month old baby girl, deafened by meningitis, and a 92 year old man, both in the same day.
+A recent highlight was being involved in switching on cochlear implants for a six-month-old baby girl, deafened by meningitis, and a 92-year-old man, both in the same day.
 There is no shortage of variety and, although I have now been working at YAIS for five years, I continue to enjoy working with new and long-term cochlear implant users.

 My advice to current students would be to make the most of the opportunities that are available during your training, both as part of the course and extra-curricular.
-During the summer holidays in my BSc, I volunteered on a Sense holiday to support a young deaf blind adult to take a trip with peers and completed an Action on Hearing Loss research project.
-These experiences gave me a deeper insight into the challenges of hearing and visual impairments on day-to-day living and helped me when I made the step up to M-Level study, as well as making my CV stand out.
+During the summer holidays in my BSc, I volunteered on a Sense holiday to support a young deaf-blind adult to take a trip with peers and completed an Action on Hearing Loss research project.
+These experiences gave me a deeper insight into the challenges of hearing and visual impairments in day-to-day living and helped me when I made the step up to M-Level study, as well as making my CV stand out.